Pottageville Mosquito Control Program Information Guide

 When is the Treatment Applied?

 Utilizing the services of a licensed applicator, breeding sites are monitored in early April.
-When the mosquito larvae reach the optimal treatment stage, helicopters distribute the Bti.
+When the mosquito larvae reach the optimal treatment stage, helicopters distribute the larvicide.
 Distribution takes place over a period of one or two days in April when weather conditions permit.

 Your Own Backyard